 After an initial assessment of the student’s writing and spelling, the results of this assessment will be discussed with parents and a written report provided.
 This will establish the level of the student’s writing and spelling difficulties and determine their programming.

-Students should expect to commit to a block of 25 one to one sessions and need to attend a minimum of twice weekly, although more frequent attendance is encouraged for more rapid gains, and students are welcome to attend up to 3 sessions weekly (by adding Friday),or 4 sessions weekly (by combining the Mon/Wed with the Tues/Thurs).
+Students should expect to commit to a block of 25 one-to-one sessions and need to attend a minimum of twice weekly, although more frequent attendance is encouraged for more rapid gains, and students are welcome to attend 4 sessions weekly (by combining the Mon/Wed with the Tues/Thurs).

 Benefits of the Yes!
 Writing Program: